 The Workshop on Accelerating Public Access to Research Data has been graciously sponsored by NSF and will be held in Washington, DC on October 29-30, 2018.
-The deadline for applying is August 20.
-The application is here: https://www.surveymonkey.com/r/6NWPTH9.
+The deadline for applying was August 27.

 The purpose of the workshop is to provide a venue for learning, sharing, and planning to support research universities as they implement systems for public access to research data.
 The workshop will draw upon and incorporate guidance from the recent AAU APLU Public Access Working Group Report, which included recommendations and actions that universities and federal agencies can take to advance public access to data in a viable and sustainable way.
 The Workshop goals include:

 The format of the workshop will involve convening small teams from each of 20-30 universities.
 The workshop will involve:

 We are asking AAU and/or APLU institutions to apply for this invitation-only Workshop.
 The institution should identify a team of 3-5 people from her/his university that represent stakeholders who will be working together to develop an institutional solution to supporting public access to research data.
 Teams will generally include representatives from the university’s research office, library, information technology, compliance or general counsel’s office, and faculty.

 To apply, the chief academic officer or vice president of research should submit the application and a brief statement detailing: